-- Inform your school of the outcome (negative) of the test result. - Your child can return to school when well.
-If they have had a high temperature, they can return to school 48 hours after their high temperature has lowered and returned to normal. - Other members of your household can stop self-isolating (unless they are a contact of someone else tested positive see example 4).
+- Inform your school of the outcome (negative) of the test result immediately. - Your child can return to school when well.
+If they have had a high temperature, they can return to school 48 hours after their high temperature has lowered and returned to normal. - Other members of your household can stop self-isolating (unless they are a contact of someone else tested positive see example 4) as soon as the negative result is received